abraaocaldas/Naga-Socket/README.md

 # Naga
 ## Simplified Java NIO asynchronous sockets
-This library is not created by me :
+This library was not created by me :
 Automatically exported from code.google.com/p/naga

 Creating a simple echo server.